tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/PITCHME.md

 <div class="LineHeight20per"> </div>

-The size is the number of gates in it, with the depth being the length of the longest directed path. *Upper bounding* the complexity of a polynomial $ f $ is to find any arithmetic circuit that can calculate $ f $, whereas *lower bounding* is to find the smallest arithmetic circuit that can calculate $ f $.
+The size is the number of gates in it, with the depth being the length of the longest directed path. *Upper bounding* the complexity of a polynomial $ f $ is to find any arithmetic circuit that can calculate $ f $, whereas *lower bounding* is to find the smallest arithmetic circuit that can calculate $ f ​$.

 <div class="LineHeight20per"> </div>

-Arithmetic circuit example with size 6 and depth 2 that calculates a polynomial shown below:
+Arithmetic circuit example with size 6 and depth 2 that calculates a polynomial:

 @divend